ZHRhodes/Whaler-api/README.md

 <img width="500" alt="IMG_DA5BD9A32359-1 copy" src="https://user-images.githubusercontent.com/12732454/126959995-926a5c54-27b5-41bb-93e1-999ae9fe0300.png">

 In `jwtAuth.go`, a simple bit of middleware authenticates the jwt token attached to incoming requests.
 If the token is valid, then the userId will be extracted from the token and added to the request context.
+This middleware is added to the responder chain during the initialization of the router in `main.go`.

 ### Controllers